haxtheweb/edtechjoker/draft-outline.md

 - vercel code link to working demo

 # Week 10-11-12
+## Tues
 - Check ins, review and feedback / critique of submissions associated with [Project 1](https://github.com/haxtheweb/issues/issues/2174)

+## Thurs
+- Feedback and setting the requirements of the check-in

 - End of Week 12, we will introduce Project 2 so you can choose to start on it prior to break if you desire.
 # Week 13 - Turkey